cyamato/SyslogPro/docs/docco/README.md

               reject(reson);
             });
       } else {
-        let errorMsg = 'FORMAT ERROR: Protocol not reconized, should be ';
+        let errorMsg = 'FORMAT ERROR: Protocol not recognized, should be ';
         errorMsg += 'udp|tcp|tls';
         reject(new Error(errorMsg));
       }